“An evil man will burn his own nation to the ground to rule over the ashes.” — Sun Tzu

 Preservation of history is a noble pursuit.

-We are Kingston residents who believe our city deserves better than legal harassment from a billionaire developer.
-Kingston has held strong for centuries — founded in 1658, we've seen our share of challenges.
-This campaign is about making the cost of siege lawfare visible and giving our community a voice.
+We are locals who believe Kingston deserves better than legal harassment from a billionaire developer.
+Kingston has held strong for centuries, and this campaign is about making the cost of Neil Bender’s siege lawfare visible.

 Stop Suing Our City is a grassroots civic campaign.
-We're not an organization with a budget — we're neighbors who care about what kind of city we are.
-We organize at the Farmer's Market, collect postcards addressed to Neil Bender, and spread the word.
+We're not an organization with a budget.
+We're neighbors who care about what kind of city we are.

 FAQ